Semi-universality of CFT$_d$ entropy at large spin: The fluid stress tensor in the large limit

 \subsection{Structure of the stress tensor from the effective action}

 The stress-energy tensor in a quantum field theory is defined as the response of the partition function to variations in the background metric.
 Formally, this relation is given by:

-In \eqref{eq:def_stress1}, we see that the left-hand side is a scalar quantity; now the right-hand side, although written in a Lorentzian coordinate, can be written in any coordinates as it is an invariant scalar.
-In our case, we can use our analytically continued metric reported in section-2, in the coordinate $\tau, \theta, \phi_1, \phi_2$.
-In this coordinate, we have to change all the relevant velocity vector etc., $u^{\mu}\partial_{\mu} = i \gamma(\theta)\partial_\tau$.
+In \eqref{eq:def_stress1}, we see that the left-hand-side is a scalar quantity; now the right-hand-side, although written in Lorentzian coordinates, can be written in any coordinates as it is an invariant scalar.
+In our case, we can use our analytically continued metric in the coordinates $\tau, \theta, \phi_1, \phi_2$.
+In these coordinates, we have to change all the relevant velocity vectors and related quantities, $u^{\mu}\partial_{\mu} = i \gamma(\theta)\partial_\tau$.

 In the context of finite-temperature field theory, the Euclidean time coordinate is compactified on a circle of circumference $\beta = 1/T$, where $T$ is the temperature.
 For stationary backgrounds, all metric components are independent of the Euclidean time coordinate.
 This allows us to integrate out the time direction: